Hagwon: History and regulations

 In 1885, Henry Appenzeller founded the Paichai school (배재대학교) as a cover for his missionary work.
 At the time it was illegal to preach other religions in Korea.
 Although his main goal was to spread his faith, it was still used by Koreans to learn English.

-In the 1970s and 1980s, rr were reportedly seen as optional for remedial studying.
+In the 1970s and 1980s, hagwons were reportedly seen as optional for remedial studying.
 Private education, known as gwaoe (과외), was banned by President Chun Doo-hwan in 1980.
 It was felt the advantage of private education unfairly burdened the poor and to promote equality, all access to it was made illegal.
 Through the years the government has relaxed the restrictions on private education by increasingly allowing more individuals and organizations to offer private education until the ban was ruled unconstitutional in the 1990s.

-Korean courts have ruled that it may violate the constitution for the government to limit the amount of money rr can charge.
-In early 2008, the Seoul government was working on changes to the regulations to allow rr to set their own hours, citing individual choice as trumping regulation.
+Korean courts have ruled that it may violate the constitution for the government to limit the amount of money hagwons can charge.
+In early 2008, the Seoul government was working on changes to the regulations to allow hagwons to set their own hours, citing individual choice as trumping regulation.
 However, the government reversed its position five days later.
 The regulations were criticized as ineffective because the city council possessed limited resources to monitor and enforce them.

-Along with these restrictions, rr had to disclose their tuition amounts to the government so people could complain if the schools attempted to raise the tuition.
-The licenses of rr caught running false advertisements will be revoked. rr are required to issue cash receipts.
+Along with these restrictions, hagwons had to disclose their tuition amounts to the government so people could complain if the schools attempted to raise the tuition.
+The licenses of hagwons caught running false advertisements will be revoked.
+Hagwons are required to issue cash receipts.
 In July 2009, to help catch violators of these new regulations, the government started a program to reward people who reported them.